d3b4g/leonids/_posts/Dcsync.md

 #### Introduction:

 DCSync attacks allow an attacker to impersonate a domain controller and request password hashes from other domain controllers.
+This attack simulates the behavior of a domain controller and asks other domain controllers to replicate information using the Directory Replication Service Remote Protocol (MS-DRSR).

 #### How the DCSync Attack Works?